 Increased section 179 deduction dollar limits.
-The maximum amount you can elect to deduct for most section 179 property you placed in service in 2007 is \$125,000 (\$160,000 for qualified enterprise zone and renewal community property).
-This limit is reduced by the amount by which the cost of the property placed in service during the tax year exceeds \$500,000.
+The maximum amount you can elect to deduct for most section 179 property you placed in service in 2008 is \$250,000 (\$285,000 for qualified enterprise zone and renewal community property).
+This limit is reduced by the amount by which the cost of the property placed in service during the tax year exceeds \$800,000.
 See Dollar Limits under How Much Can You Deduct in chapter 2.
-For qualified section 179 Gulf Opportunity Zone (GO Zone) property, the maximum section 179 deduction and the \$500,000 threshold are increased.
+For qualified section 179 Gulf Opportunity Zone (GO Zone) property, the maximum section 179 deduction and the \$800,000 threshold may be increased.
 See Dollar limits under Gulf Opportunity Zone (GO Zone) Property in chapter 2.

 Depreciation limits on business vehicles.
-The total section 179 deduction and depreciation you can deduct for a passenger automobile (that is not a truck or van) you use in your business and first placed in service in 2007 is \$3,060.
-The maximum deduction you can take for a truck or van you use in your business and first placed in service in 2007 is \$3,260.
+The total section 179 deduction and depreciation you can deduct for a passenger automobile (that is not a truck or van) you use in your business and first placed in service in 2008 is \$2,960, if the special depreciation allowance does not apply.
+The maximum deduction you can take for a truck or van you use in your business and first placed in service in 2008 is \$3,160, if the special depreciation allowance does not apply.
 See Maximum Depreciation Deduction in chapter 5.